-Halong Bay is one of the major stops for travellers, where wondrous towering limestone “islands” dot the bay across 1500km the world heritage and its idyllic and alluring beauty makes us think to step into starlight.
-If you wonder the meaning of “Halong Bay” is, I have asked the tour guide and he explained that “Ha Long means bay of descending dragons presumably because of the rolling look of the karst mountains undulating out of the sea”.
-Amongst the myriad of breathtaking locations in Vietnam, Halong Bay should definitely be on your bucket list when travelling here.
+Halong Bay is one of the major stops for travelers, where wondrous towering limestone “islands” dot the bay across 1500km the world heritage and its idyllic and alluring beauty makes us think to step into starlight.
+If you wonder the meaning of “Halong Bay” is, I have asked the tour guide and he explained that “Ha Long means the bay of descending dragons presumably because of the rolling look of the karst mountains undulating out of the sea”.
+Amongst the myriad of breathtaking locations in Vietnam, Halong Bay should definitely be on your bucket list when traveling here.

 If you search about Halong Bay

 , you will realize that the limestones karsts and islands go beyond the actual “Halong Bay Park”.
 Going a bit further South, you find Lan Ha Bay, while Northeast is Bai Tu Long Bay

 .
 They all have full of terrific sceneries and emerald green water which offer you a great opportunity to capture some outstanding photos.
 Whilst Halong Bay is getting overcrowded each year, Lan Ha Bay

 and Bai Tu Long Bay are the smart alternatives to Halong Bay.
 As Bai Tu Long Bay is the most faraway and more untouched one, it costs more money and time to visit.
 So apparently the smartest option is Lan Ha Bay which is less touristy, less inhabited, and just as beautiful as Halong Bay itself and the best way to enjoy the stunning islands of Halong Bay as well as Lan Ha Bay is on a cruise.

 Totally different from other Halong Bay Cruises